 Travel.State.Gov > Intercountry Adoption > Country Information > China Intercountry Adoption Information

-Exercise increased caution in China due to arbitrary enforcement of local laws as well as special restrictions on dual U.S.-Chinese nationals.
+Continue to exercise increased caution in China due to arbitrary enforcement of local laws and special restrictions on dual U.S.-Chinese citizens:

-Chinese authorities have asserted broad authority to prohibit U.S. citizens from leaving China by using ‘exit bans,’ sometimes keeping U.S. citizens in China for years.
-China uses exit bans coercively:
+The Chinese government has asserted broad authority to prohibit U.S. citizens from leaving China by using “exit bans,” sometimes keeping U.S. citizens in China for years.
+The Chinese government uses exit bans coercively:

 In most cases, U.S. citizens only become aware of the exit ban when they attempt to depart China, and there is no method to find out how long the ban may continue.
 U.S. citizens under exit bans have been harassed and threatened.

 U.S. citizens may be detained without access to U.S. consular services or information about their alleged crime.
 U.S. citizens may be subjected to prolonged interrogations and extended detention for reasons related to “state security.”
 Security personnel may detain and/or deport U.S. citizens for sending private electronic messages critical of the Chinese government.

 Extra security measures, such as security checks and increased levels of police presence, are common in the Xinjiang Uighur and Tibet Autonomous Regions.
 Authorities may impose curfews and travel restrictions on short notice.

 The Chinese government does not recognize dual nationality.
 U.S.-Chinese citizens and U.S. citizens of Chinese heritage may be subject to additional scrutiny and harassment, and the Chinese government may prevent the U.S. Embassy from providing consular services.
 Read the Safety and Security section on the country information page.